vfx-rs/openexr-bind/openexr-rs/src/doc/technical_introduction.md

 green, and blue are equal, then storing only Y preserves the image exactly; the Y channel is not sub-sampled, and the RY and BY channels contain only zeroes.

-# The HALF Data Type

-Image channels of type HALF are stored as 16-bit binary floating-point numbers with 1 sign bit, 5 exponent bits and 10 mantissa bits.
-The 16-bit floating-point data type is implemented as a C++ class, *half*, which was designed to behave as much as possible like the standard floating-point data types built into the C++ language.
-In arithmetic expressions, numbers of type *half* can be mixed freely with float and double numbers; in most cases, conversions to and from *half* happen automatically.

-The OpenEXR half data type predates the IEEE 754-2008 standard by several years, but it is fully compatible with the standard, except for
-rounding: OpenEXR implements only the "round to nearest, ties to even" mode.

 # Recommendations